Views: 4232

-This section describes how to create a BitrixVM image for cloning.
+This section describes how to create a BitrixVA image for cloning.

 Let's overview the setup of two virtual appliance services that are used most frequently: